odedd/table_sortable/README.md

   define_colunns :first_name, :last_name, :email, :created_at
 ```
-That's the basic setup of columns.
+That's just the basic setup of columns.
 For more configuration options, please see [advanced configuration](#advanced-configuration).

 Now we need to make sure our `index` action filters, sorts and paginates the records.
 We can do that using the `filter_and_sort` method.